Our long-running rehoming scheme that has found many horses loving homes.

 A foal’s formative years are often the most influential time of their lives.
 Caring for youngsters can be very rewarding, building a strong bond between horse and handler.
 If you have experience and the time to commit to continue basic training, handling and socialisation of a youngster this may be the scheme for you.

-Carers who are able to take one or more foals under the Play School Scheme are able to choose from the following options once their foal is ready to back and begin ridden work:
+Carers who are able to take one or more young horses under the Play School Scheme are able to choose from the following options once their foal is ready to back and begin ridden work:

 - Back and bring on your own foal at home, with support from the Sanctuary.

-- Return your youngster to the Sanctuary for us to back and rehome as a ridden horse/pony and choose to loan another foal under the Play School Scheme.
+- Return the horse to the Sanctuary for us to back and rehome as a ridden horse/pony and choose to loan another foal under the Play School Scheme.

-- Keep your foal as a companion, transferring him or her to the Standard Loan Scheme.
+- Keep the horse as a companion, transferring him or her to the Standard Loan Scheme.

-Youngsters rehomed under the Play School Loan Scheme are eligible for financial support to the value of 50% of flu and tetanus vaccinations for the duration of the Play School Loan.
-Added benefits for carers of these youngsters includes practical advice at home visits, over the telephone or email.
-This is initially a temporary loan until the individual horse or pony is mature; once he or she turns three years old The Sanctuary will liaise with you to decide if your foal would be suited to driven or ridden work.
+Youngsters rehomed under the Play School Loan Scheme are eligible for financial support to the value of 50% of some of their routine veterinary care for the duration of the Play School Loan.
+Added benefits for carers includes practical advice at home visits, over the telephone or email.
+This is initially a temporary loan until the individual horse or pony is mature; once he or she is mature The Sanctuary will liaise with you to find the best way forward for you and your horse.

 This is a flexible agreement offering various options to you and your youngster.
-Regular Play School carers will find that caring for youngsters is a great way to help the Sanctuary by taking on a foal, giving him or her the best start to life as well as making one more valuable space within the Sanctuary, enabling us to rescue and rehabilitate even more horses and ponies who are in need of help.
+Regular Play School carers will find that caring for youngsters is a great way to help the Sanctuary.
+Taking on a horse, giving him or her the best start to life as well as making one more valuable space within the Sanctuary, enables us to rescue and rehabilitate even more horses and ponies who are in need of help.

-Please see Prime Pastures Loan Terms and Conditions
+Please see Play School Loan Scheme Terms and Conditions